"

 From the BCIT 2022 Student Check-in Survey, when asked, “How likely is it that any of the following factors could delay or prevent you from completing your education/training at BCIT this term?”, students responded as follows:

-Along with lack of financial support, having it hard to fit classes in with a job schedule ranks as the top challenge our students face to completing their courses.
+As illustrated in the table, along with a lack of financial support, having it hard to fit classes in with a job schedule ranks as the top challenge our students face in completing their courses.
 Online learning delivery modes can overcome this challenge through distributed timing and delivery.
 We know that our students sign up for online learning opportunities because of its flexibility.
 However, if done poorly, online learning delivery modes also have the potential to make a challenging and complicated student schedule even more difficult.

 When we attempt to match our instructional actions to our students’ needs, we do so in order to promote optimal learning conditions and guide our instructional decision making.